 110 East 42nd Street, New York, NY

-Located directly across from Grand Central Terminal, 110 East 42nd Street, formerly known as the Bowery Banks Savings Building, is a 205,000 square foot building that rises 18 stories above midtown.
+Located directly across from Grand Central Terminal, 110 East 42nd Street, formerly known as the Bowery Banks Savings Building, is a 205,000-square-foot building that rises 18 stories above Midtown.
 This property’s distinctive sandstone and brick façade, created in 1923 by famed architects York & Sawyer, has been carefully restored to its original design.
-The building’s grand entrance includes an Italian Romanesque ceiling adorned with stunning blue and yellow mosaic tiles depicting the heavens.
-The exterior and lobby, along with the world famous Cipriani event hall, have been designated as a Landmark by New York City.
+The building’s grand entrance includes an Italian Romanesque ceiling adorned with stunning blue and yellow mosaic tiles.
+The exterior and lobby, along with the world-famous Cipriani event hall, have been designated as a Landmark by New York City.
 Re–engineered to 21st century standards, the building is Wired Certified Gold and features an emergency generator for life safety as well as an in-building parking garage with elevator access to the lobby.
-110 East 42nd Street, 2013 winner BOMA Operating Office Building of the year, is truly a distinct New York address.
+The 2013 BOMA Operating Office Building of the year winner is truly a distinct New York address.

 Direct access to Grand Central Terminal and Subway Lines (4, 5, 6, 7, S, B, D, F, V)